MattNikonorov/ATA-interview-blog_post/README.md

 ## Quirks and potential downsides of the 'nano' command

-Even though the nano command is the easiest, fastest and most straight-forward way of editing remote files,

-as you might have guessed, editing files inside terminal isn't exactly a hassle-free experience, and comes with a few downsides which are:
+Even though the nano command is the easiest, fastest and most straight-forward way of editing remote files, as you might have guessed, editing files inside of terminal isn't exactly a hassle-free experience, and comes with a few downsides which are:

 1. You can't cut multiple lines of text or code
 2. No syntaxing